Texan Santa Fe Expedition: Journey

 The present-day outlines of the U.S. states are superimposed on the boundaries of 1836–1845.

 Map of the Santa Fe Trail (in red) in 1845.

 The expedition set out from Kenney's Fort in present-day Round Rock near Austin on June 19, 1841.
 The expedition included 21 ox-drawn wagons carrying merchandise estimated to be worth about $200,000.
-Among the men were merchants that were promised transportation and protection of their goods during the expedition, as well as commissioners William G. Cooke, Richard F. Brenham, José Antonio Navarro, and George Van Ness.
-Although officially a trading expedition, the Texas merchants and businessmen were accompanied by a military escort of some 320 men.
-The military escort was led by West Point graduate and New York-native Hugh McLeod and included a company of artillery.
+Among the men were merchants that were promised transportation and protection of their goods during the expedition, as well as commissioners William G. Cooke, Richard F. Brenham, José Antonio Navarro, and George Van Ness, representing Lamar's administration.
+Although officially a trading expedition, the Texas merchants and businessmen were accompanied by a military escort of some 240 men.
+The military escort was led by West Point graduate and New York-native Hugh McLeod and included four companies of infantry and one of artillery.
 New Orleans-based journalist George Wilkins Kendall of the Picayune and English jurist Thomas Falconer also accompanied the expedition and wrote first-hand accounts afterwards.

-The journey to New Mexico during the summer was blighted by poor preparation and organization, sporadic Indian attacks, and a lack of supplies and fresh water.
+The journey to New Mexico during the summer was blighted by poor preparation and organization, sporadic Indian attacks, and reckless wastage of supplies, particularly fresh water.
 After losing their Mexican guide, the group struggled to find its way, with no one knowing how far away Santa Fe actually was.
 McLeod was eventually forced to split his force and sent out an advance guard to find a route.